 In the 2010 IRC season, Wilks continued to drive Fabia S2000 for Škoda UK team, scoring three podiums in eight events.
 He crashed at Sardinia and missed three rounds due to injuries, ending a season sixth in the points.
 In 2011, his third IRC season, Wilks was driving a Peugeot 207 S2000 for Peugeot UK team, recording six DNFs in ten events and just one podium (3rd at Monte-Carlo) to finish 7th in the points.

 At the age 30, Wilks closed down his active rally career, participating occasionally in some national events such are Goodwood Festival of Speed.
 In 2015, he started a new career in a rallycross, entering the British round of the World Rallycross Championship with JRM Racing's Mini Countryman RX.

 He surprised everybody by reaching finale and finishing in the sixth place.
 It remained his best World RX result so far.
 Later in the season, he participated in one more World RX round, at Circuit de Loheac in France.

 Three World RX events in 2016, eight starts in 2017

 In 2016, Wilks entered British WRX round with his own Ford Fiesta ST and then joined JRM Racing to drive Mini Countryman in two rounds (Barcelona, Latvia).

-In 2017, he entered a full season with #100 Volkswagen Polo of Loco World RX Team.
+In 2017, he planned a full season with #100 Volkswagen Polo of Loco World RX Team but participated in just eight of twelve rounds.
 His best result was the seventh place in the season-opening event at Circuit de Barcelona-Catalunya.
-He missed the last four rounds of the championship, ending a season 15th in the points.